ian-j-stewart/pythonvm_slurm/README.md

 pip3 install -t $HOME virtualenv
 ```

-#allow python to see the package by adding it to your pay
+#allow python to see the package by adding it to your path
 ```
 export PYTHONPATH=$PYTHONPATH:$HOME/.virtualenvs/AdS
 ```